-Cash and cash equivalents are held with financial institutions that have a minimal risk of default, are rated by Standard & Poor's with minimum credit ratings of BBB+ and, as such, do not expose the Group to significant credit risk.
+Cash and cash equivalents are held with financial institutions which have a minimal risk of default, rated by Standard & Poor's with minimum credit ratings of BBB+, and as such do not expose the Group to significant credit risk.
 Customer credit risk is managed by each subsidiary subject to the Group's established policy, procedures and control relating to customer credit risk management.
-The Group does not hold collateral as security, and the maximum exposure to credit risk at the reporting date is the carrying value of the receivable balances.
+The Group does not hold collateral as security, and the maximum exposure to credit risk at the reporting date is the carrying value of the receivable and cash and cash equivalents balances.